 This is pianist Bill Mays’ 35th recording as a leader in an overall discography that exceeds 150 recordings as leader, sideman or collaborator.
 His CDs on Palmetto Records with Matt Wilson and Martin Wind are among the most memorable in his career.
 After more than a decade they have reunited to make this live document of where they were musically on September 9th, 2018.
 COTA refers to Celebration Of The Arts, the annual jazz festival held in Pennsylvania's beautiful Delaware Water Gap.
 Bill says, “Matt’s and Martin‘s contributions are extra special because not only are they wonderful soloists but they’re also composers, arrangers, and bandleaders themselves, so they bring all that experience to the table.”
 The trio is planning another recording later this year, but, as

 Bill says, “This performance was so special and so representative of how this trio acts and reacts together that I couldn’t NOT put it out.”
 So with great care and overnight speed it was edited, mixed, and released on Bill’s own No Blooze Music label.
 During the years this trio was “dormant“ Bill was busy writing and recording many diverse projects: his Inventions Trio (with trumpeter Marvin Stamm and cellist Alisa Horn); a duo venture with guitarist Yoshiaki Masuo; two CDs with Phil Woods; two Sondheim–themed CDs with bassist Tommy Cecil; a quartet recording with drummer Todd Strait; and Bill’s highly acclaimed solo piano double-CD Front Row Seat.
 [View his complete discography HERE.]
 Of the material on the CD Bill says, "The pairing of “Darn That Dream” with "Dream" started as an exercise to show students how to vary and drastically re-harmonize a beloved old chestnut.
 “Sun Of The East” is my contrafact on a standard, and is dedicated to Lennie Tristano.
 Bill Evans’ “Your Story” is followed by “Goodbye Mr. Evans,” Phil Woods’ tribute to the venerable pianist.
 My original “Next Right Thing” (subtitled “an extravagant soft-shoe”) features the exquisite, dancing brushwork of Matt Wilson.
 Usually done as a ballad “Never Let Me Go” is given an upbeat samba feel.
 Wayne Shorter’s “Infant Eyes” features bassist Martin Wind on my unusual arrangement in 5/4 time.”
 The program ends with a surprise vocal by Mays on Bob Dorough’s “Nothing Like You.”
 The CD is dedicated to Dorough and to Woods.
-As with my recording "Mays Plays Mays," and my book, part of sales proceeds will go to the Musicians Assistance Program".
+As with my recording "Mays Plays Mays," and my book, sales proceeds will go to the Musicians Emergency Relief Fund".

 Free download of Bill's